Appendicitis

 • A burst appendix.
 A burst appendix, also called ruptured appendix, spreads infection throughout the abdomen, a condition called peritonitis.
 Possibly life-threatening, this condition requires immediate surgery to remove the appendix and clean the abdominal cavity.

 • A pocket of pus that forms in the abdomen.
-If your appendix bursts, you may develop a pocket of infection, called an abscess.
-In most cases, a surgeon drains the abscess by placing a tube through your abdominal wall into the abscess.
-The tube is left in place for about two weeks, and you're given antibiotics to clear the infection.
+If the appendix bursts, a pocket of infection may develop.
+This is called an abscess.
+In most cases, a surgeon drains the abscess by placing a tube through the abdominal wall into the abscess.
+The tube is left in place for about two weeks, and antibiotics are prescribed to clear the infection.

-Once the infection is clear, you'll have surgery to remove the appendix.
+Once the infection is clear, the appendix can be removed surgically.
 In some people, the abscess is drained, and the appendix is removed immediately.

 Diagnosis

-To help diagnose appendicitis, your health care team will likely take a history of your symptoms and examine your abdomen.
+To help diagnose appendicitis, a healthcare professional will likely take a history of symptoms and examine the abdomen.

 Tests used to diagnose appendicitis include:

 • Physical exam.
-A member of your health care team may apply gentle pressure on the painful area.
+A healthcare professional may apply gentle pressure on the painful area.
 When the pressure is suddenly released, appendicitis pain will often feel worse.
 This is because of inflammation of the lining of the abdominal cavity, called the peritoneum.

-Your care team also may look for abdominal stiffness and a tendency for you to flex your abdominal muscles in response to pressure over the inflamed appendix.
+A care professional also may look for abdominal stiffness and a tendency to flex the abdominal muscles in response to pressure over the inflamed appendix.
 This is called guarding.

-A member of your health care team also may use a lubricated, gloved finger to examine your lower rectum.
+A care professional also may use a lubricated, gloved finger to examine the lower rectum.
 This is called a digital rectal exam.
 People of childbearing age may be given a pelvic exam to check for other problems that could be causing the pain.

 • Blood test.
 This test checks for a high white blood cell count.
-A high white blood cell count may indicate an infection.
+A high white blood cell count may mean there's an infection.

 • Urine test.
-You may have to take a urine test, also called a urinalysis.
-A urinalysis makes sure that a urinary tract infection or a kidney stone isn't causing your pain.
+A urine test, also called a urinalysis, may be done.
+A urinalysis makes sure that a urinary tract infection or a kidney stone isn't causing the pain.

 • Imaging tests.
-You also may have imaging tests to help confirm appendicitis or find other causes for your pain.
+Imaging tests may help confirm appendicitis or find other causes for pain.
 These tests may include an abdominal X-ray, an abdominal ultrasound, a CT scan or an MRI.

 Treatment

 Appendicitis treatment usually involves surgery to remove the appendix.
-Before surgery, you may be given antibiotics to treat infection.
+Before surgery, antibiotics to treat infection may be given.

 Surgery to remove the appendix